 Slope of a Line

-Definition: The slope, denoted as m, measures the steepness and direction of a line.
-It shows how much the y-value (vertical change) changes for each unit increase in the x-value (horizontal change).
+Slope, denoted as $m$, measures the steepness and direction of a line.
+It shows how much the $y$-value (vertical change) changes for each unit increase in the $x$-value (horizontal change).

 $m = \dfrac{y_2 − y_1}{x_2 − x_1}$